Expand your citizen science experience with new colleagues, new groups, and leadership skills!

-Past citizen science participants of UMN Monarch Lab programs have the opportunity to enrich classroom practice with a closer look at science process and the tools to share these with colleagues.
-Discuss and practice skills that are challenging to teach like how to connect evidence to reasoning and guide students to the next level of a full field investigation.
+Past citizen science participants of UMN Monarch Lab programs have the opportunity to enrich classroom practice with a closer look at science process and how to guide colleagues.
+Gain skills to support more of your school community in citizen science (adults and students).
+Find a group of teachers from around the state of Minnesota who are working to utilize citizen science as a teaching tool.
+Discuss and practice skills that are challenging to teach like how to connect evidence to reasoning and guide to the next level of a full field investigation.

 Three Meetings with Colleagues (on‐site at your school)